gihan9a/staticmaps-service/README.md

 ## Features

-Following can be draw on a map using this API service thanks to [StaticMaps](https://www.npmjs.com/package/staticmaps).
+Following features can be draw on a map using this API service.

 - Markers
 - Paths